 What food does a baby squirrel eat?

 The mother will wean them off her milk around 10-11 weeks.
-At this point, the mother will begin introducing solid foods that she has stored.
+At this point, the mother will begin introducing solid foods she has stored.

 People who rescue them and nurse them back to health to release them back into the wild or keep them as pets will need to feed them powdered milk replacer, like Esbilac Puppy Milk Replacer, which can be purchased at your local pet store or on Amazon.